- Keiichi and Belldandy's relationship is a constant low-level source of this in general.

-- In chapter 42 (TV series episode 25), Urd, who had been de-aged into looking like an approximately 8 year old girl, met and became friends with a human boy.
-At the end, she is re-aged to her adult form when the boy comes to the temple looking for her.
+- In Chapter 42 (TV series episode 25) – Urd, who thanks to Yggdrasil breaking down, had been de-aged into looking like an ~8-year-old girl, met and became friends with a human boy named Shohei.
+At the end of the story, she has just been restored to her adult form when he comes to the temple looking for her.
 She then proceeds to go greet him, pretending to be Urd's older sister and claiming that Urd has moved away forever.
 She tells the boy this: "She gave me a message for you before she left.
 "I had fun.
 Thank you, Shohei.
-And this" She then gave him a kiss on the cheek.
+And this."
+She then gave him a kiss on the cheek.
 It's the first time in the entire series that Urd is actually kind to someone and speaks from the heart.
-It's bittersweet, as the boy lost his first girlfriend while Urd undergoes character growth.
-The best part?
-Urd doesn't revert back to being a selfish minor jerkass and indeed is thinking about how to repay Keiichi for all his kindness to her the very next chapter.
-And that's telling, considering that for much of the early manga, she was a seriously scary.
-She has her later personality for this episode in the TV series, but it doesn't stop this episode for being a heartwarming one.
+It's bittersweet, as the boy lost his first girlfriend while Urd undergoes Character Development.

-- During the "Queen Sayoko" arc Mara manages to get Belldandy in a position in which she has to obey any order Sayoko gives her.
+- During the "Queen Sayoko" arc, Mara manages to get Belldandy in a position in which she has to obey any order Sayoko gives her.
 She then forces Sayoko to order Bell to "Go home".
-Keiichi can't do anything to stop this in time and he believes he has lost his Goddess for good.
-However as it turns out, Belldandy didn't return to heaven but instead she simply went back to the temple.
-After all, her home is where her heart is.
-Even though it's rather predictable, it's still sooooo sweet.
+Keiichi can't do anything to stop this in time and, as Bell poofs out of existence, he believes he has lost his Goddess for good.
+As he returns home from his Pyrrhic Victory utterly despondent, he finds Belldandy in the kitchen cooking – instead of returning to heaven, she simply went back to Tariki-Hongan Temple… because "home" to her is where her heart is, which is wherever Keiichi lives.
+Maybe it's a bit predictable, but it's still sooooo sweet.

-- Skuld is a Bratty Half-Pint all too often, but whenever she interacts with her angel and Banpei she becomes pure concentrated Moe.
+- Skuld is a Bratty Half-Pint all too often, but whenever she interacts with her angel or Banpei she becomes pure concentrated Moe.
+Her interactions with Sentaro are just as much so, which everyone except Belldandy pokes fun at her for.

 - The Nilfheim arc contains too many of these moments to count.
 Even the fact that it's all happening in HELL doesn't do anything to reduce the adorableness of Belldandy and Keiichi growing ever closer together, one harrowing trial at a time.